 Good corporate governance is essential for sustainable business performance.
 Therefore the Board and senior management of AGL attach great importance to complying with the obligations of the European Union (Insurance and Reinsurance) Regulations 2015 and the Corporate Governance Requirements for Insurance Undertakings 2015 issued by the Central Bank.

-The following diagram sets out a summary of the governance structures in place within AGL.
+The following diagram sets out a summary of the governance structures in place within AGL which is explained further in the following sections.